corentin-vanaquer/corentin-vanaquer/README.md

 - I am a web developper based in Rennes. :fr:

-- Specialized in Javascript Node.js, I love building APIs and optimize databases. :rocket:
+- Specialized in Javascript Node.js, I love building APIs and optimized databases. :rocket:

 - Striving to be a longlife learner. :high_brightness: